Gaza truce holding but Israel's Netanyahu under fire at home

 Israel has regularly permitted food and other humanitarian goods to be shipped into Gaza across its border, during the latest fighting as well.
 A government website says 5,359 truckloads of goods have transited the Kerem Shalom crossing with Gaza since July 8, the day the seven-week conflict erupted.

-Israel has said it would facilitate the flow of more civilian goods and humanitarian and reconstruction aid into the impoverished territory if the truce was honored.
+Israel has said it would facilitate the flow of more civilian goods and humanitarian and reconstruction aid into the impoverished territory if the truce was honoured.

 (Additional reporting by Allyn Fisher-Ilan and Ari Rabinovitch in Jerusalem; Writing by Jeffrey Heller, Editing by Ralph Boulton)